 10 Things I’ve Learned As A Self-Published Writer

-The last six years as a self-published author have been transformative for me – both personally and professionally.
+The last ten years as a self-published author have been transformative for me – both personally and professionally.

 I’ve accomplished a lot in the course of six years.
 I have also had a ton of highs and lows and learned a lot along the way.
-I understand the importance of paying it forward, so I’ve compiled a list of 10 things I’ve learned as a self-published writer.
+I understand the importance of sharing all that you’ve learned, so I’ve compiled a list of 10 things I’ve learned as a self-published writer.

 10 Things I’ve Learned As A Self Published Writer – And you should too!